Write Good Defect Report using BrowserStack

 What is a Defect Report?

-A defect report is a document that includes complete details about the application/software defects, sources, what are the actions needed to resolve them, and the expected result.
+It provides detailed information about the defect, including how it was discovered, the environment in which it occurred, and steps to reproduce it.
+A defect report includes complete details about the application/software defects, sources, what are the actions needed to resolve them, and the expected result.

 • Developers can check this defect report, understand the problem & its solution and make improvements accordingly.